joedicastro/shipit/README.md

 `return` shows the selected issue or pull request with more detail.

+`B` opens the URL of the focused item in the browser.

 `d` shows the diff when viewing a pull request in detail.

 `esc` takes you back to the previous screen.